PALMS PHYSIOTHERAPY & ALLIED HEALTH

 https://www.cancer.org.au/survivorship

-Griffith University: Brain Tumour Research – Research and resources related to brain tumors and their management.
+Griffith University: Brain Tumour Research – Research and resources related to brain tumours and their management.

 Important disclaimer: This webpage contains general information only and is not intended to be relied upon as personal clinical advice.
 While we aim to keep information accurate and up to date, it may not reflect the most current research or your individual circumstances.
 Palms Physiotherapy & Allied Health does not accept liability for decisions made based on this information without an individualised assessment by an appropriately qualified health professional.
 If you have concerns, please contact us to book an assessment or speak with your GP/medical team.